narenranjit/the-over-engineered-resume/src/resumes/resume.md

 Led Forio's consulting division, collaborating with Harvard, Wharton, IBM, and Fortune 500 companies, to build data-rich web simulations.
 Owned all user-facing elements of the platform.

 - **Grew team from 3 to 30**, establishing scalable hiring processes and engineering best practices.
-- Led consulting engagements, from B2B sales calls to drafting SoWs.
+- Led consulting engagements, from **B2B sales calls to drafting SoWs**.
 - Served as **lead architect** for critical projects, including FlowJS—a framework-agnostic two-way data-binding tool I ideated, validated, and built.
 Owned design and specification of all REST APIs.
-- Wore multiple hats, taking on product management, design, and project management roles as needed.
+- Took on product, design, and leadership roles as needed to drive execution across lean teams.

 #### Web Developer [2008 - 2011]

-Started as employee #3, driven by desire to have direct impact in a growing company.
+Started as **employee #3**, driven by desire to have direct impact in a growing company.
 Developed user interfaces for data-rich web simulations, as well as frameworks to simplify their creation.

-- Architected most of the technical stack, laying the foundation for the team’s future growth.
+- **Architected** most of the technical stack, laying the foundation for the team’s future growth.
 - Created a **front-end framework** to bootstrap simulations, still actively used over 12 years later.
 - Built an innovative IE6-compatible cross-iframe communication framework for real-time multiplayer apps.